Alexandre-Georges/GettingAndCleaningData-Project1/README.md

 As written in a forum thread, the inertial data folders should not be read. https://class.coursera.org/getdata-012/forum/thread?thread_id=9

 ## Script

 The script uses 2 functions:
 * loadData that reads the different files, merges and joins them together in one nice and tidy data frame
 * featureAvg that calculates the average value of each column

 Finally the result is written in a text file ready to be exported!
-* loadData that reads the different files, merges and joins them together in one nice and tidy data frame

 ### loadData